VictorTaelin/Interaction-Calculus/ic.md

 Note how the var (CO0 or CO1) that triggers col_sup is given one of the half of the collapse, while the other half is stored on the collapser node memory location, now reinterpreted as a subst entry, allowing the other var to get it.

+# IC's Runtime (32-Bit)

+The 32-bit version of IC's runtime is a compacted representation.

+It is similar to IC-32, except terms are u32-pointers:

+- sub (1-bit)
+- tag (3-bit)
+- lab (2-bit)
+- val (26-bit)

+Everything else remains the same.

 # Parsing IC